ClassyExit/StockJournal/README.md

 ### Website

 The project is hosted on Firebase.
-[Stock Journal](https://stock-journal-325d0.web.app/home)
+The project can be viewed at [Stock Journal](https://stock-journal-325d0.web.app/home)